 PUBG Corp have christened the Training Mode map and Camp Jackal, as it's now called, can be selected as a War Mode map in custom games.
 The dev also toned the colour of the blue zones down a bit, so as to make it easier to see through, and tweaked the zone's opacity difference that was occasionally too strong depending on the weather and map.

 Unfortunately, the game's desync has been horrible lately and while the company promised to address the issue by the end of the year, update #23 doesn't include any such attempts.
-Maybe the user who asked for a desync track on the training map, so he can "practice and get used to desync", was on the right track after all.
+Maybe the user who asked for on the training map, so he can "practice and get used to desync", was on the right track after all.

 PUBG Corp will now let players check out the patch notes directly in the game's client, although the feature will only be available once the #23 update is on the live servers.